mitchellnau/CS430Project5/README.md

 	4. Utilize the keyboard controls outlined above and verify they performed the transformations described above.

-**NOTE** When I ran the program, the memory where the image's width was stored sometimes had an extra number not present
+**NOTE:** When I ran the program, the memory where the image's width was stored sometimes had an extra number not present
          in the image file.
 Running and closing the program until this extra number is absent may be necessary.

 Invalid inputs and file contents will close the program.